Xc banner image

 Let's start with the obvious expenses.
 A single NVIDIA A100 GPU runs $10,000–15,000.
 Most real applications need 2–4 of these, so you're looking at $20,000–60,000 upfront just for the compute power.

 Then comes the fun part: these machines are essentially space heaters that happen to do math.
-A 4-GPU setup draws 10 kilowatts continuously.
-At typical commercial electricity rates, that's $1,080 monthly just for power, plus another $600 for cooling.
-Your annual electricity bill alone hits $20,000.
+A 4-GPU setup draws roughly 10 kilowatts continuously.
+At typical commercial electricity rates, that's about $1,080 monthly for power, plus another $600 for cooling.
+Your annual electricity bill alone approaches $20,000.

 But the real cost explosion happens when you factor in people.
-You can't just plug in a GPU and start serving AI models to your business.
-You need an ML engineer ($220,000 annually with benefits), a DevOps engineer ($210,000), and at least some data/security expertise ($180,000+).
-Even a minimal setup demands $200,000+ yearly in specialized talent.
+You can't simply plug in a GPU and start serving AI models to your business.
+You need an ML engineer ($220,000 annually with benefits), a DevOps engineer ($210,000), and additional data or security expertise ($180,000+).
+Even a minimal setup demands well over $200,000 yearly in specialized talent.

-And we haven't even talked about the hidden stuff yet.
+And we haven't even talked about the hidden costs yet.

 The Hidden Costs

-- Staff turnover: Add 10% to all personnel costs
+• Staff turnover: Add roughly 10% to all personnel costs

 The Bottom Line